 Profound UI writes the screen response object into an HTTP request and sends the HTTP request.

-The HTTP server passes the HTTP request data to the Profound UI RPG open access handler.
+The HTTP server passes the HTTP request data to the server-side framework--Profound UI RPG open access handler or Profound.js.

-The Profound UI handler reads the record format name and field name, and it passes data to the appropriate format and field in your RPG program, which has been waiting for the screen response.
+The server-side framework reads the record format name and field name, and it passes data to the appropriate format and field in your server-side program, which has been waiting for the screen response.

 1 If a custom widget is nothing more than an <input> tag, and the argument to pui.widgets.add includes the property-value, 'tag: "input",' then Profound UI can detect the bound "value" property and automatically send it with the page response.